WhiteHouse/petitions/README.md

 -- President Barack Obama, September 20, 2011

-Releasing the source code for this application is meant to empower other governments and organizations to use this platform to engage their own citizens and constituencies.
+Releasing the source code for this application is meant to empower other governments and organizations to use similar petitioning platforms to engage their own citizens and constituencies.
 In addition, public review and contribution to the application’s code base will help strengthen and improve the platform.

 ## Requirements